-As we journey into peak season, communication is key to managing a good relationship between a business and its customer.
+As we reflect on peak season, communication is key to managing a good relationship between a business and its customer.
 Let’s be honest, shipping delays can happen.
 But, you can set the tone of delays by being up front and starting the communication early.
 Email updates on recent orders can bring comfort to customers and keep them informed.
 It can be difficult to craft the best shipping delay email for your customer.
 Don’t worry!
 In this article, we will discuss how to write a shipping delay email.

 Structuring the Shipping Delay Email